 After experiencing many years of limited production, the $1 coins featuring Sacagawea underwent somewhat of a rebirth.
-The 2010 Sacagawea Dollar was the second year of an ongoing series of annually rotating reverse designs celebrating the accomplishments and contributions of Native Americans.
+The 2010 Sacagawea (Native American) Dollar (Buy on eBay) was the second year of an ongoing series of annually rotating reverse designs celebrating the accomplishments and contributions of Native Americans.
 Officially called Native American Dollars, the coins were minted in much larger quantities following the new legislative requirements.

 The reverse design of the coin features the Hiawatha Belt, surrounding a bundle of five arrows.
 The belt is a visual record of the Haudenosaunee or Iroquois Confederacy.
 The symbols on the belt and the arrows represent the five nations of the confederacy, Mohawk, Onondaga, Oneida, Cayuga, and Seneca.
-Inscriptions indicate the theme of the reverse “Haudenosaunee” and “Great Law of Peace”.
-The reverse was designed by Thomas Cleveland.
+Inscriptions “HAUDENOSAUNEE” and “GREAT LAW OF PEACE” indicate the theme of the reverse designed by Thomas Cleveland.

-Proof and satin finish versions of the coin were produced for distribution in the United States Mint’s annual collector coin sets.
+Proof and satin finish versions of the coin were produced for distribution in the U.S. Mint’s annual collector coin sets.
 Numismatic rolls of 25 coins were also available for sale at $35.95, beginning on January 22.

 2010 Sacagawea (Native American) Dollar Mintages

 - 2010-P: 32,060,000

 - 2010-D: 48,720,000